-Nearly 14,000 people in Canada have died from opioid overdoses in the last four years and more than 17,000 have been hospitalized in a report called Opioid-Related Harms in Canada by the Public Health Agency of Canada.
+Over 16,000 people in Canada have died from opioid overdoses in the last four years and more than 20,500 have been hospitalized in a report called Opioid-Related Harms in Canada by the Public Health Agency of Canada.

 A speck of pure fentanyl, about the size of a grain of salt, can kill you.

-This is important for first responders and law enforcement because fentanyl can be absorbed through the skin or eyes.
-First responders can also inhale fentanyl if it becomes airborne in extreme danger.
+Fentanyl poses a danger to first responders because it can be absorbed through the skin and eyes.
+First responders could also inhale fentanyl if it becomes airborne.

 First responders and law enforcement can take a number of steps to protect themselves from fentanyl exposure including: